bearkerb/tp/docs/DeveloperGuide.md

 1. Deleting a tenant while all tenants are being shown

-    1. Prerequisites: List all s using the `list` command.
+    1. Prerequisites: List all tenants using the `list` command.
 Multiple tenants in the list.

     2. Test case: `delete 1`<br>
        **Expected:** First tenant is deleted from the list.
 Details of the deleted tenant shown in the status message.